 Between 2015 and 2017 we inspected and surveyed all residential and business premises beneath the Westway to help us understand its condition.

-We investigated underneath the Westway elevated structures and Marylebone flyover, surveying different parts of the structure including the drainage, waterproofing, expansion joints, surfacing, structural concrete and parapets during summer 2017.
+We also surveyed different parts of the Westway elevated structures and Marylebone flyover, including the drainage, waterproofing, expansion joints, surfacing, structural concrete and parapets.

 We investigated the road surface on the Westway and Marylebone flyover by digging trial holes, taking core samples and surveying the drainage system.